 In mapgen4 I pushed myself to use a very small procedural generation “budget”.
 The entire simulation (elevation, mountains, valleys, evaporation, wind, rain, river flow) and the entire 3d rendering had to fit within 1/30th of a second.
 I recalculated everything from scratch every time you painted even a pixel.
 In optimizing that code I made it much less flexible, and much harder to work with.
 For mapgen5 I think I’d like to have a much larger “budget”, maybe 1 second or more, so that I can run much more interesting procedural generation algorithms, make the code much more flexible so that it can be adapted for use in many projects, and make the maps much larger (mapgen4 uses 25,000 polygons but I’ve tested as many as 600,000).

-I’d also like to improve rendering, with something like https://shadedrelief.com/realism/
+- improve rendering with something like https://shadedrelief.com/realism/